frenetic-lang/frenetic/guide/NetCore-tutorial.md

  {*} => [Output AllPorts]
 ```

-Let's break it down:
+Let's break it down, rule by rule:
-* **IP and SSH** (rule 1): drops SSH traffic from H1.
+* (rule 1): drops SSH traffic from H1.
-* **Just SSH** (rule 2): drops SSH traffic.
+* (rule 2): drops SSH traffic.
-* **Just IP** (rule 3): forwards traffic from H1.
+* (rule 3): forwards traffic from H1.
-* **Other** (rule 4): forwards all other traffic.
+* (rule 4): forwards all other traffic.

 Why so many rules?
-Well, OpenFlow switches can only count packets as they
+OpenFlow switches can only count packets as they match a
-match a rule.
-Rule 1, for example, is necessary to precisely count traffic
+rule.
+Rule 1, for example, is necessary to precisely count traffic from H1.
-from H1.
-Without it, our query would miss any SSH traffic sent from H1, as it
+Without it, our query would miss any SSH traffic sent from H1, as it would be
-would be lumped in with all the other SSH traffic dropped by rule 2.
+lumped in with all the other SSH traffic dropped by rule 2.

 In general, NetCore creates a flow table for two policies joined by parallel
 composition (<code>P1 + P2</code>) by creating flow tables for <code>P1</code>